-While the end result of the production of biogas and LFG is similar, a largely methane stream that is diluted by $CO_2$ , $H_2O$ , and other contaminants, the production method may differ due to the initial state of the feedstock.
+While the end result of the production of biogas and LFG is similar, a largely methane stream that is diluted by CO_2 , H_2O , and other contaminants, the production method may differ due to the initial state of the feedstock.
 For AD, the microbial process where the first two steps are facultative (could be either aerobic or anaerobic) and the latter two are strictly anaerobic.
 For LFG, types of landfilling consist of composition, collection and related methods.
 Gas cleaning and upgrading is needed for meeting pipeline quality requirements including amine scrubbing, pressure swing absorption (PSA), membrane separation, water scrubbing, and cryogenic separation.
 If biogas and LFG are not upgraded and compressed for injection into a pipeline or hyper-compressed or liquefied for use as vehicle fuel, then they are used to generate heat or electricity via commercially proven combined heat and power (CHP) plants.
 AD plants and LFG collection plants commonly use some of their generated gas to provide both heat and power to the plant.
 Currently, biogas and LFG are most often used as fuel for both conventional boilers and CHP units for heat and electricity generation.
-Harnessing power from LFG and biogas provides environmental and economic benefits not only to the landfill owners and agricultural and industrial waste producers, but also to energy consumers and communities that otherwise might not have the available or affordable amount of energy that they require.
+Syngas-based RNG, on the other hand, starts with biomass gasification and the syngas can be used to make Fischer-Tropsch (FT) products as well as methane.
+Alternatively, biogas and LFG can be reformed to make syngas for chemical synthesis.
+For CO2 methanation, there has been considerable interest from both industry and consumers in CO2 utilization technologies.
+Audi and ETOGAS are one partnership focused on this market segment in Germany, while a consortium consisting of RISE, Södra, AkzoNobel Specialty Chemicals, and BillerudKorsnäs in Sweden is undertaking similar work.